Plumbing Career Information

 - The top 10 percent earned more than $93,700 ($45.05 per hour).

 The main factor of influence is probably the level of seniority.
 An apprentice usually only makes 30 to 50 percent of typical wages until he or she becomes a journeyman, whereas a master plumber can make significantly more than a journeyman.

 The job outlook is positive.
-National estimates show a projected growth rate in the employment of plumbers of 16 percent between 2016 and 2026.*
+The Occupational Outlook Handbook (OOH) shows a projected growth rate in the employment of plumbers of 14 percent between 2018 and 2028.

 Some of the factors that are thought to influence the increased demand include:

 - A high number of current professionals who are expected to retire over the next 10 years